maxbanton/cwh/ISSUE_TEMPLATE.md

 * **Please tell about your environment:**

-  - PHP Version: 7.1
+  - PHP Version:
-  - Operating system (distro): Ubuntu / Debian
+  - Operating system (distro):

 * **Other information** (e.g. detailed explanation, stacktraces, related issues, suggestions how to fix, links to have context, eg. stackoverflow, etc)